During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

 ‘I am the way and the truth and the life; no one comes to the Father except through me.’John 14:6, NIV

 This is one of those statements that John often records, in which Jesus makes a wide proclamation about who he is.
-There are quite a number of others which we'll comment on later.
-Seven major ones in the Gospel.
-What does he mean by the way, the truth and the life?
+There are quite a number of others which we will comment on later.
+What does he mean by 'the way, the truth and the life'?
 This is something worth thinking about.
 ‘The way’ refers to the way of salvation.
 He literally is opening up a way for humanity to come into relationship with God; something that only the Jews really understood beforehand and they had a limited understanding of that pathway and often got it wrong.
 Jesus has formed a New Covenant, as we saw in an earlier episode, in looking at Luke's account.
 We saw him saying that he was creating a New Covenant through his death.
 His death and his resurrection is critical.
-Here there is a substitutionary, sacrificial, atoning death by which he's taking upon himself the sins of humanity, so that we can be free of sin if we believe in him and repent, and follow him and find life in him.
-There's a way that Jesus is creating - a pathway, a way of salvation that you and I can follow.
+Here there is a substitutionary, sacrificial, atoning death by which he is taking upon himself the sins of humanity, so that we can be free of sin if we believe in him and repent, and follow him and find life in him.
+There is a way that Jesus is creating - a pathway, a way of salvation that you and I can follow.
 We can find that salvation, we can find that freedom, we can find that new life.
-It's called eternal life.
+It is called eternal life.
 The Holy Spirit comes and lives within us and suddenly we feel a different person when we find that way.

 ‘I am the way I am the truth.’
 Jesus claims that he brings truth accurately.
 This is reflected in a number of places in his teaching.
-Here is an example; John 4: 22 - 24, when he's talking to the Samaritan woman.
-Samaritans had their own temple on their own hill in Samaria, which was just a pale reflection of the Jewish Temple, and Jesus is explaining to the Jewish people have the keys to salvation and he describes it, as follows - John 4:22 to 24;
+Here is an example; John 4: 22 - 24, when he is talking to the Samaritan woman.
+Samaritans had their own temple on their own hill in Samaria, which was just a pale reflection of the Jewish Temple, and Jesus is explaining that Jewish people have the keys to salvation and he describes it, as follows - John 4:22 to 24;

 ‘You Samaritans worship what you do not know.
 We worship what we do know, that salvation is from the Jews.
 Yet a time is coming and has now come when the true worshippers will worship the Father in the Spirit and in truth, for they are the kind of worshippers the Father seeks.
 God is Spirit and his worshippers must worship in the Spirit and in truth”’John 4:22-24, NIV

 The Holy Spirit gives us power to know and to worship God, and Jesus brings the true way of salvation.
-He's authentic, his message is true.
+He is authentic; his message is true.